hatdropper1977/john.soban.ski/content/refactor-matlab-to-tidyverse.md

 end
 ```

-We apply the function to the training matrices as follows:
+We apply the function to the training matrices:

 ```matlab
 [lambda_1 lambda_2] = rce_train(class1,class2,eps,lambda_max);